rubyaustralia/ruby-event-guides/rubyretreat/venue.md

 ### Alcohol

 Some campsites - especially those aimed at children, or those run by religious associations - have an alcohol-free policy.
-If you want to run a dry camp (which has not yet been tried, but this is your prerogative), then this won't be an issue, but otherwise, you'll need to keep going with your search for appropriate venues.
+If you want to run a dry event (which has not yet been tried, but this is your prerogative), then this won't be an issue, but otherwise, you'll need to keep going with your search for appropriate venues.

 ### Electricity

 100+ developers means 100+ devices drawing power.
 Most campsites handle this without any issues, but if they're using generators rather than connected to the grid, this may be a sticking point.
+For the coding room, you also want enough power points to handle a whole bunch of power boards being daisy chained across the room.
 Something to confirm with any likely venues!

 ### First Aid